It4innovations/hyperqueue/docs/deployment/worker.md

 will not be scheduled onto a worker that only has a remaining time limit of 5 minutes.

 ## Idle timeout
-When you deploy *HQ* workers inside a PBS or Slurm job, keeping the worker alive will drain resources from your accounting project (unless you use a free queue).
+When you deploy *HQ* workers inside a PBS or Slurm allocation, keeping the worker alive will drain resources from your accounting project (unless you use a free queue).
 If a worker has nothing to do, it might be better to terminate it sooner to avoid paying these costs for no reason.